carolynl23/ai110-module3show-musicrecommendersimulation-starter/README.md

 - about how recommenders turn data into predictions
 - about where bias or unfairness could show up in systems like this

+- bias in dataset, overfitting on one genre that is more populat than others

 ---